Makeup Tips for Your Portrait Session

 Your next step is to define your eyes!

-- Use matt colors as much as possible.
+Use matte colors as much as possible.
 No sparkles please because these will look like white dots on your skin in your portraits.

-- Here's an example using the Artistry Eye Shadow Quad pictured below: Sweep the lightest eye color shade over the entire lid-start at lash line and blend upward to just underneath the brow.
-Brush a darker shade (the one of the far left) along the crease.
+Here's an example of how you can apply eyeshadow: Sweep the lightest eye color shade over the entire lid-start at lash line and blend upward to just underneath the brow.
+Brush a darker shade along the crease.
 Start at the outer eye and blend inward toward your nose, no more than 2/3 of the way across.
 For a more dramatic eye you can also blend in a darker color along the crease.
 I recommend watching the video demonstration below.

-- Eyeliner is very important in natural light photography because it helps define the eye.
+Eyeliner is very important in natural light photography because it helps define the eye.
 Use eyeliner on the top lid starting from the inside and go all the way to the outside of the lid.
 Stay very close to the lashes.
-If you choose to wear eyeliner on the bottom lid make it soft.
+If you choose to wear eyeliner on the bottom lid make it soft, or use eyeshadow instead of liner.
 You can also use a brush to apply a darker shade of eyeshadow to line your bottom lid.

 I recommend the "medium" look for most women.

 Step 3: Color